NVIDIA/TensorRT/tools/experimental/trt-engine-explorer/README.md

 An engine plan file is a serialized TensorRT engine format.
 It contains information about the final inference graph and can be deserialized for inference runtime execution.
 An engine plan is specific to the hardware and software versions of the system used to build the engine.

-`trex` is useful for initial model performance debugging, visualization of plan graphs, and for understanding the characteristics of an engine plan. <b>For in-depth performance analysis, [Nvidia &reg; Nsight Systems &trade;](https://developer.nvidia.com/nsight-systems) is the recommended performance analysis tool.
+`trex` is useful for initial model performance debugging, visualization of plan graphs, and for understanding the characteristics of an engine plan. <b>For in-depth performance analysis, [Nvidia &reg; Nsight Systems &trade;](https://developer.nvidia.com/nsight-systems) is the recommended performance analysis tool.</b>

 # Features
 The `trex` package contains an API and Jupyter notebooks for viewing and inspecting TensorRT engine-plan files and profiling data.

 * An engine plan graph (JSON) is loaded to a Pandas dataframe which allows slicing, querying, filtering, viewing and diagraming.
 * An engine plan graph can be visualized as SVG/PNG files.
 * Layer linters are an API for flagging potential performance hazards (preview feature).
-* Three Jupyter notebooks provide:
+* Four Jupyter notebooks provide:
+  * An introduction to `trex` tutorial.
-  * `trex` API tutorial.
+  * `trex` API examples.
   * Detailed engine plan performance, characteristics and structure analysis.
   * Comparison of two or more engine plans.
 * Because `trex` operates on JSON input files, it does not require a GPU.

 ## Caveats
-When `trtexec` times individual layers, the total latency (computed by summing the average latency of each layer) is higher than the latency reported for the entire engine.
+When `trtexec` times individual layers, the total engine latency (computed by summing the average latency of each layer) is higher than the latency reported for the entire engine.
+This is due to per-layer measurement overheads.

+To measure per-layer execution times, when `trtexec` enqueues kernel layers for execution in a stream, it places CUDA event objects between the layers to monitor the start and completion of each layer.
+These CUDA events add a small overhead which is more noticeable with smaller networks (shallow and narrow networks or networks with small activation data).

 ## Supported TenorRT Versions
 Starting with TensorRT 8.2, engine-plan graph and profiling data can be exported to JSON files. `trex` supports TensortRT 8.2 and 8.4.

-`trex` has only been tested on Ubuntu 18.04 LTS, with Python 3.6. `trex` does not require a GPU, but generating the input JSON file(s) does require a GPU.
+`trex` has only been tested on Ubuntu 18.04 LTS, with Python 3.6.<br>
+`trex` does not require a GPU, but generating the input JSON file(s) does require a GPU.

 <details><summary><h1>Installation</h1></summary>